FranckPachot/yb-master-latency/README.md

 # yb-master-latency
-Docker compose to start YugabyteDB with latency simulated network latency to yb-master
+Docker compose to start YugabyteDB lab with simulated network latency to yb-master

 Start it with:
 ```